Lombiq/Arithmetics/Readme.md

+[Next-generation arithmetic](https://posithub.org/) implementations, improved floating point number types for .NET, written in C#.
+Includes the following number types:

+- Posit: a drop-in replacement for standard `float`s and `double`s that provides more accurate results with fewer bits.
+Can be used in any .NET software that needs better accuracy than `double`s.
+For more info see the "[Beating Floating Point at its Own Game: Posit Arithmetic](http://www.johngustafson.net/pdfs/BeatingFloatingPoint.pdf)" white paper.
+- Unum: similar to posit but with a more complex implementation, a prior idea; just a basic proof of concept.
+For more info see the [compilation of unum resources](](http://www.johngustafson.net/unums.html) on Dr. John Gustafson's website.

 This project was developed as part of [Hastlayer](https://hastlayer.com/), the .NET HLS tool that converts .NET programs into equivalent logic hardware implementations.

-Its goal is to implement a [unum](http://www.johngustafson.net/unums.html) proof of concept: the number type and an example using it, all transformable with Hastlayer.
+Both the posit and unum implementation can be automatically converted into hardware.

 The project's source is available in two public source repositories, automatically mirrored in both directions with [Git-hg Mirror](https://githgmirror.com):